 - off-air domestic recordings of the vision signal from the broadcasting period of Baird’s 30-line TV from 1929-1935.
 One of these is dateable and happens to be an extract from a television special: ‘Looking In’ – the world’s first television revue.
-Another undated recording features Betty Bolton, a star of vaudeville, west-end musicals, radio and film as well as television.
+Another recording (though not dated) features Betty Bolton, a star of vaudeville, west-end musicals, radio and film as well as television.

 - a disc from Major Radiovision Ltd., sold from 1934 through Selfridges to provide effectively a test video signal for receiver/displays

 I hope you find the site fun and informative.